okkur/syna/exampleSite/content/docs/fragments/content.md

 ##### Disabling a global fragment in specific pages/sections

-As global fragments are displayed in all children pages, you might want to disable them in some of those pages or specific sections.
+As global fragments are displayed in all child pages, you might want to disable them in some of those pages or specific sections.
 You can do so by duplicating that fragment in the page you want and disable it there.